What Pembridge Resources does

 Executive interview – CEO Gati Al-Jebouri

-Al-Jebouri noted in November that the company expects revenues at its mining subsidiary to “grow steadily as Minto progresses through its ramps up phase”.
+Al-Jebouri noted in November that the company expects revenues from Minto to “grow steadily as Minto progresses through its ramps up phase”.

 MAG survey has highlighted possible new copper deposits close to existing mining zones